Physics of magnetic resonance imaging

 When inside the magnetic field (B0) of the scanner, the magnetic moments of the protons align to be either parallel or anti-parallel to the direction of the field.
 While each individual proton can only have one of two alignments, the collection of protons appear to behave as though they can have any alignment.
 Most protons align parallel to B0 as this is a lower energy state.
-A radio frequency pulse is then applied, which can excite protons from parallel to anti-parallel alignment, only the latter are relevant to the rest of the discussion.
+A radio frequency pulse is then applied, which can excite protons from parallel to anti-parallel alignment; only the latter are relevant to the rest of the discussion.
 In response to the force bringing them back to their equilibrium orientation, the protons undergo a rotating motion (precession), much like a spun wheel under the effect of gravity.
 The protons will return to the low energy state by the process of spin-lattice relaxation.
-This appears as a magnetic flux, which yields a changing voltage in receiver coils to give the signal.
+This appears as a changing magnetic flux, which yields a changing voltage in the receiver coils to give a signal.
 The frequency at which a proton or group of protons in a voxel resonates depends on the strength of the local magnetic field around the proton or group of protons, a stronger field corresponds to a larger energy difference and higher frequency photons.
 By applying additional magnetic fields (gradients) that vary linearly over space, specific slices to be imaged can be selected, and an image is obtained by taking the 2-D Fourier transform of the spatial frequencies of the signal (k-space).
 Due to the magnetic Lorentz force from B0 on the current flowing in the gradient coils, the gradient coils will try to move producing loud knocking sounds, for which patients require hearing protection.